Internship - Public Affairs and Communication

 Qualifications and skills

-- Master’s Degree student with experience, focus or interest in the areas of work of the SAA: copyright, creative sectors, audiovisual sector and European policy.
+- Master’s Degree student with experience or interest in the areas of work of the SAA: copyright, cultural and creative sectors, audiovisual sector and European policy.

 - Relevant fields of studies such as political sciences, European studies, international relations or law.